-- Give congregants an opportunity to provide direct support to social justice organizations that fit into the framework of the UUCF strategic plan or specific Social Justice Council resolutions or major initiatives.
+- Give congregants an opportunity to provide direct support to social justice organizations that fit into the framework of the UUCF strategic plan or specific social justice resolutions or major initiatives.

 Recipient organizations must be nominated by a UUCF member or pledging friend.
 The process and request form are provided below.